Hurtak/hello/README.md

   - Text component?
 - hotkeys (esc) do not work when input is focused
   - https://github.com/JohannesKlauss/react-hotkeys-hook/issues/127
-- write article
-- release on twitter
 - release on reddit
-- release on HN
 - when settings has focus, show it on minimalistic view
-- problem, sometimes i want to view the calendar
-  - keyboard shortcuts? so we can easily show toggle/switch to calendar/time whatever?
+- hotkeys to toggle calendar/time
-- fade in animation of main view and settings button
+  - write about it in settings
-- introduce changelog
-  - menu changelog link
+- show changelog somewhere in menu
 - show location and links somewhere else and somewhere more visible accesible?
   - main reasoning: you will use the settings once at the beginning, then you will only look what is on the picture etc
 - decimal places in age configurable
-- support for firefox?
 - animations
   - use react-spring
   - animate view transitions